ethsana/sana-docs/docs/installation/connectivity.md

 router and use manual port forwarding as described below.
 :::

-Bee will use UPnP to determine your public IP, which is required for various internal processes.
+Ant will use UPnP to determine your public IP, which is required for various internal processes.

-In addition to this, a request will be sent to your router to ask it to forward a random one of its ports, which are exposed directly to the Internet, to the Bee p2p port (default `1634`) which your computer is exposing only to the private network.
-Doing this creates a tunnel through which other Bee's may connect to your computer safely.
+In addition to this, a request will be sent to your router to ask it to forward a random one of its ports, which are exposed directly to the Internet, to the Ant p2p port (default `1634`) which your computer is exposing only to the private network.
+Doing this creates a tunnel through which other Ant's may connect to your computer safely.

-If you start your Bee node in a private network with UPnP available, the output of the addresses endpoint of your Debug API will look something like this:
+If you start your Ant node in a private network with UPnP available, the output of the addresses endpoint of your Debug API will look something like this:

 ```json
 [